trathod99/cpc-creative-pack/README.md

 ## Reveal.js

 I selected Reveal.js as a framework for building responsive HTML presentations instead of traditional, local Powerpoints.
-Reveal.js felt lightweight and easy to customize, while also offering sensible defaults.
+Reveal.js is lightweight and easy to customize, while also offering sensible defaults.
 The accessibility/responsiveness of an HTML presentation made it a no-brainer over something like Powerpoint.

 The biggest advantage was its dead-simple HTML structure.
 Each slide is simply a \<section>, meaning populating the presentation with an API and a templating framework would be easy.